 Yes.
 Tile showers are the standard finish in primary baths across Carmel, Fishers, Westfield, Zionsville, Geist, and the higher-end Indianapolis neighborhoods.
 Newer suburban builds often come with builder-grade tile that homeowners eventually upgrade to large-format porcelain or natural stone.
 In older Indianapolis neighborhoods, tile shower remodels are common when replacing aging cast iron tubs and original 4x4 wall tile.

 Call the number at the top of the page.
-A coordinator will ask a few questions about the existing shower and the type of project you have in mind, then book a free in-home estimate.
+We will ask a few questions about the existing shower and the type of project you have in mind, then book a free in-home estimate.
 The visit takes about 30 minutes and produces a written scope and pricing range.